 SECTION 8.4.
 Every member of the board shall annually file a written statement acknowledging that he or she is in compliance with this Code of Ethics and supports the responsibilities of board service.

-Governing Board Records Model Policy
+Governing Board and School Records Retention and Digitalization Policy

-RESOLUTION

-WHEREAS, on September 27, 2022 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and

-WHEREAS, in accordance with the Board’s bylaws, a quorum was present during the meeting held on September 27, 2022; and

-WHEREAS, on September 27, 2022, the Board voted to adopt the policy titled “Governing Board Records” a copy of which is attached hereto and incorporated herein by reference.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF The Leadership School that the policy “Governing Board Records” is hereby adopted as a Board policy of The Leadership School).

-THIS RESOLUTION IS HEREBY ADOPTED THIS 27th DAY OF September, 2022.

-Mr. Lennel Hunter

-Board Chair

-The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.
+The Board of The Leadership School adopts the following policy for Board and School Records, effective on the date of adoption by the Board.

 SECTION 1.
 Custody of Records

 SECTION 1.1.
-All official records of the Governing Board shall be kept and safeguarded by the [custodian of records] who shall also be responsible for the safekeeping of all official papers, including titles, contracts, obligations, and other documents which belong to the Board or pertain to its business.
+All official records of the Board shall be kept and safeguarded by the Board Secretary who shall also be responsible for the safekeeping of all official papers, including titles, contracts, obligations, and other documents which belong to the Board or pertain to its business.

 SECTION 2.
 Inspection of Records

 SECTION 2.1.
-Governing Board records such as official minutes of the Board, written policies, and financial records shall be open for the inspection of any member of the community desiring to examine them during school hours.
+Board records such as official minutes of the Board, written policies, and financial records shall be open for the inspection of any member of the community desiring to examine them during school hours.

 SECTION 2.2.
-Records pertaining to individual students or staff members shall not be released for inspection by the public or any unauthorized persons, either by the [custodian of records or School Leader] or other persons responsible for the custody of confidential files.
+Records pertaining to individual students or staff members shall not be released for inspection by the public or any unauthorized persons, either by the Board Secretary or other persons responsible for the custody of confidential files.

 SECTION 3.
 Records Retention

 SECTION 3.1.
-The Governing Board shall follow the school’s records retention schedule, which is compliant with state records retention mandates.
+The Board shall follow the school’s records retention schedule, which is compliant with state records retention mandates.

+SECTION 3.2.
+The School shall maintain all records created or received as a result of school operations in accordance with state and federal laws and regulations, and specifically as required by the Public School Record Retention Schedule.

+SECTION 3.3.
+The School shall also maintain the following records for the periods listed below or as amended by the Commission: